Baby and teen mother among six killed in gang shooting in California

 Two people who were inside the home survived after hiding from the gunmen, Ms Jones told the news outlet.

-Tulore County Sheriff’s deputies told The Visalia Times-Delta they believe the shooting was gang-related.
+Tulare County sheriff’s deputies told The Visalia Times-Delta they believe the shooting was gang-related.
 The two suspects remain at large.

+Speaking near the crime scene, Sheriff Mike Boudreaux told reporters: “We do not believe this was a random act of violence.

-According to ABC affiliate KFSN, deputies responding to the 911 calls were told there may be an active shooter.
+According to ABC affiliate KFSN, deputies responding to several 911 calls were told there may be an active shooter in the home.

+“We believe that this was very targeted, this was very personal.
+We also believe that it was a message being sent, but what we want to do is make sure that we do everything we can to bring justice to the victims.”

-They located two bodies upon arriving at the address, and a third in the doorway, KFSN reported.
+When they arrived the suspects had gone, and they immediately located two bodies and a third in the doorway, KFSN reported.

 Three further bodies were found inside the home.
 All were pronounced dead at the scene.